Tuna Poke Lettuce Cups

 - 2 tablespoons jalapeno, finely diced, remove seeds and veins before mincing

 - 1 teaspoon ginger, fresh, minced, remove skin before mincing

 - ¼ teaspoon salt

-- Cube the tuna into evenly sized pieces.
+- Cube the par frozen sushi grade, ahi tuna into evenly sized pieces.
 Slightly larger than a dime.
-Set aside.
+Add it to a mixing bowl.

-- Serve with fresh lime wedges, spicy vegan mayo for dipping, or a side of rice.
+- Serve with fresh lime wedges, spicy mayonnaise for dipping.